 4 – Eat street food like a local

 I’ve never seen a city with as many moveable food carts as Bangkok.
 OMG!
 They are everywhere: in front of luxury shopping malls, temples, supermarkets, subway stations, and even occupying whole streets.

 The reason for all the stalls on the streets is because Thai people loooove street food.
 The variety is huge and ranges from fruit, seafood, pork, duck, chicken and noodles to smoothies, juices, and soups sold in plastic bags.
 If you are a foodie, you will feel in heaven in Bangkok!

-Looking for other places to visit besides temples, and wishing to explore the cultural side of Bangkok a little more, I came a cross several museums and heritage houses.
+Looking for other places to visit in Bangkok besides temples, and wishing to explore the cultural side of Bangkok a little more, I came across several museums and heritage houses.

 Among them, the Jim Thompson House, a museum housing the art collection of American businessman and architect Jim Thompson, impressed me most.

 The house, constructed in 1959, and set next to a canal, consists of six traditional Thai-style houses surrounded by beautiful and enticing gardens that look like a tropical jungle.